Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 1. Kimchi (김치)

 Kimchi, which packs a delightful punch of spice and sourness, has a humble beginning.
-According to Korean historians, It originated in their country because vegetables were preserved during harsh winters.
+According to Korean historians, it originated in their country because vegetables were preserved during harsh winters.

 To put it simply, without Kimchi, every Korean meal is incomplete.